Board of Directors

 Mami Hara is the general manager of Seattle Public Utilities (SPU).
 Before coming to SPU, she served as the first deputy commissioner and chief of staff at Philadelphia Water.
 Mami holds degrees from the University of Pennsylvania and Harvard University and is an advisor to several environmental, philanthropic, planning and design advocacy organizations.
 She has taught at Massachusetts Institute of Technology, University of Pennsylvania, and Temple University and was principal and owner of the renown planning and urban design firm Wallace Roberts + Todd.
 Hara is committed to advancing an equitable and sustainable Seattle and region through collaboration, strategic investment, and partnering with community, and seeks to expand this ethic throughout Seattle Public Utilities.
 Hara brings over three decades of experience in sustainable land and water management practices and advances them through cultivating leaders, partnerships, participation, planning, science/data-informed decisions and knowledge sharing.

-George Hawkins serves as Chief Executive Officer and General Manager of DC Water.
+George Hawkins is the Founder and CEO of Moonshot, a leadership and innovation-focused consulting firm.
+He previously served as Chief Executive Officer and General Manager of DC Water.
 Under George’s leadership, DC Water is transforming into an innovative, customer-oriented enterprise.
 DC Water has been the recipient of almost every major award in the industry, including most recently, the 2016 US Water Prize for its resource recovery efforts.
 George has held executive positions in state and municipal government, environmental and community groups, US EPA, and private law practice.
 In addition to his work at DC Water, George serves on numerous boards and commissions, including serving as a Board member of the North American Electric Reliability Corporation since 2015.
 President Barack Obama appointed him to the National Infrastructure Advisory Council in August 2016.
 George graduated from Princeton University and Harvard Law School.
 He teaches Environmental Law and Policy at Princeton University.

 Erik Meyers currently leads projects on climate adaptation and resiliency, provides leadership on urban and coastal water sustainability, and assists on The Conservation Fund’s mitigation program.
 Recent projects include pioneering coastal marsh climate adaptation efforts at Blackwater National Wildlife Refuge; metropolitan-scale integrated water management; and a national nature-based coastal protection initiative led by the U.S. Army Corps of Engineers and the National Oceanic and Atmospheric Administration.
 Erik formerly chaired the Natural Capital Investment Fund, The Conservation Fund’s $26 million green lending subsidiary, and now co-chairs the Greater Baltimore Wilderness Coalition and Chesapeake Bay Program’s Climate Resiliency Work Group.
 Previously, he was Vice President and General Counsel for the Environmental Law Institute, initiating its corporate environmental management program, directing legal education and wetlands programs, and serving as chief legal officer.
 Erik also directed a national public health policy organization and staffed another.
 He holds a J.D. from Fordham University School of Law and B.S.F.S. from Georgetown University.